DataDog/dd-trace-py/docs/contributing-testing.rst

 Using ``@flaky`` comes with the responsibility of maintaining the test suite's coverage over the library.
 If you're in the habit of using it, periodically set aside some time to ``grep -R 'flaky' tests`` and remove some of the decorators.
 This may require finding and fixing the root cause of the unreliable behavior.
-Upholding this responsibility is an important way to keep the test suite's coverage meaningfully broad while benefitting from skipping tests.
+Upholding this responsibility is an important way to keep the test suite's coverage meaningfully broad while skipping tests.